nubunto/vise/ARCH.md

   * Make a slice of type Links
   * Find the bucket "users"
   * Scan all keys, parsing the value as JSON
-  * Scan all those values, adding them to the slice
+  * Scan all those values, adding them to the slice (there's another loop in here for each user entry)
   * Return the Links slice

+The second approach focuses on files rather than clients (which makes sense, since this is a anonymous file uploader).

+One of the caveats is that we build a directory for each file, although we can change that logic fairly easily

-To find all files of a user:
+To find all files of a user in the new architecture:

   * Make a slice of string
   * Cursor all keys of the "files" bucket,